suca19/LeetCode_Problems/README.md

 This repository is made for learning purpose.

-All the problems that you find on this list were solved in javaScript.
+All the problems that you find on this list were solved using the format javaScript and typeScript.

 * [Two Sum](https://gist.github.com/suca19/2f95a2958168c6ce01e91061cbe3fa14)